Triton (1815 ship): Voyage and capture

 After the Royal Philippine Company purchased Triton, Captain David Proudfoot took on a cargo and sailed from Bengal on 16 August 1816 with a cargo of piece goods, cassia bark, rice, and sugars.
 Triton was bound for Cadiz.

 On 18 December Proudfoot detected a shoal at 0°32′S 17°46′W, which received the name "Triton's Bank".
-It extended about three miles East-West, and about one mile North-South.
+It extended about three miles east–west, and about one mile north–south.
 (Some other, later sources put Triton's Bank at 0°23′S 20°6′W.)

 On 25 January 1817, Triton encountered the privateer Tupac Amaru off the Cape Verde islands.
 Tupac Amaru was armed with 12 guns and had a crew of 105 men under the command of Captain Menceno Monson.
 After an engagement of two-and-a-half (or four hours), Proudfoot struck.
 By one account, Triton had had 20 men killed.

-Captain Proudfoot requested that Captain Monson put his prisoners, especially the wounded, at Madeira or the Canary Islands, but Monson refused, concerned that he might lose his prize.
+Captain Proudfoot requested that Captain Monson land his prisoners, especially the wounded, at Madeira or the Canary Islands, but Monson refused, concerned that he might lose his prize.
 He sailed with his prisoners to Buenos Aires, where they finally arrived at Encenada on 1 April, and Proudfoot was permitted to go ashore on 12 April.
 Triton arrived at Buenos Aires the next day.
 During the long voyage, four of the wounded died, as did three other seamen, of scurvy.